-The Company adopted a Code of Conduct, a Business Conduct Policy, a Policy on Transparency for Third-Party Relations, a Code of Conduct for Vendors and an Anti-harassment and Anti-discrimination Policy, aiming at the consolidation of a corporate culture of transparency and integrity based upon ethical behavior and law compliance.
+The Company adopted a Code of Conduct, a Business Conduct Policy, a Policy on Conflicts of Interest and Non-Competition, a Code of Conduct for Vendors, a Policy on Human Rights and an Anti-harassment and Anti-discrimination Policy, aiming at the consolidation of a corporate culture of transparency and integrity based upon ethical behavior and law compliance.
 The Company encourages the use of the Compliance Line to report situations violating the above-mentioned codes and policies.

-The Company has a Business Conduct Compliance Manager, who reports to the General Manager (President) of the Company.
-That person is responsible for identifying and reducing risks of corruption, encouraging ethical and transparent behavior and designing standards in line with national and international anti-corruption and anti-bribery laws.
+The Company employs a Business Conduct Compliance Officer, who reports directly to the President of the Company and is responsible for identifying and reducing risks of corruption, encouraging ethical and transparent behavior and designing standards in line with national and international anti-corruption and anti-bribery laws.

-The Code of Conduct and the Business Conduct Policy set forth guidelines regarding relations among employees and between employees and clients, suppliers, public entities and other third parties in relation to business processes, in order to guarantee compliance with applicable legislation.
+The Code of Conduct and the Business Conduct Policy set forth guidelines regarding relations among employees and between employees, clients, partners, suppliers, public entities and other third parties in relation to business processes, in order to guarantee compliance with applicable legislation.

-The bylaws of the Company provide for a Shareholders' Committee for Corporate Control formed by a minimum of three regular members upon whom the responsibilities as set forth under Companies Law No. 19.550 (hereinafter referred to as "LGS") are imposed.
+The bylaws of the Company provide for a Shareholders' Committee for Corporate Control formed by a minimum of three regular members upon whom the responsibilities as set forth under Companies Law No. 19.550 (Ley General de Sociedades, LGS) are imposed.